The New Change Formula for Successful Change Projects

 Vector 3

-A mechanical engineering company is in crisis and is planning a comprehensive change initiative to stabilize the organization.
-However, the employees are overworked.
-The company therefore decides to outsource not only change management, but also project management and training management to CPC.
+A mechanical engineering company is facing a crisis and is planning a comprehensive change initiative to transform the organization through organizational design .
+However, the employees are overburdened.
+As a result, the company decides to outsource not only change management but also project management and training management to CPC.

 "When board members and executives focus on the change project from start to finish, change is successful."